5 Ways to Celebrate Earth Day

 If you’re still buying plastic water bottles, driving a gas guzzler vehicle and/or leaving the lights on or the water running, you are not putting the planet first.
 Stop living in the past…

-Welcome to 2021!
-A time for accountability — in social, political and environmental justice.
+It is time for accountability — in social, political and environmental justice.

 As a steward of our beloved planet Earth, I will admit I haven’t always made the best choices.